IwachanOrigin/tui/readme.md

 # tui

+This is a very simple TUI.

+## DEMO

+## Dependency
-## For Linux
+### Linux

 I need to libncursesw5-dev when you will build this code.

-## For Windows
+### Windows

 I need to PDCurses when you will build this code.
 But it exist to src/_assets dir.

+# Build

+Windows and Linux are the same.

+    cd src
+    cmake -S . -B build
+    cmake --build build